Eric Adams: New York State Senate (2007–2013)

-In 2010, Adams became Chair of the Senate Racing and Wagering Committee and was praised for his engagement in this position.
-He would spend hours traveling and visiting racetracks to further study the issue.
+In 2010, Adams became Chair of the Senate Racing and Wagering Committee and was praised for his engagement.
+He would spend hours traveling and visiting racetracks to study the issue further.
 He came under investigation for his handling of choosing an operator to run the gambling operation at the Aqueduct Racetrack in Queens.
-A report conducted by the state inspector general was critical of Adams' judgment as he leaked information on the bidding process, fundraised from potential bidders and attended the victory celebration of the company that was awarded the contract.
-The matter was referred to the United States Department of Justice, but they took no action and Adams maintained no wrongdoing calling the report a "political hit piece."
+A report conducted by the state inspector general was critical of Adams's judgment as he leaked information on the bidding process, fundraised from potential bidders, and attended the victory celebration of the company awarded the contract.
+The matter was referred to the United States Department of Justice, but it took no action.
+Adams admitted no wrongdoing, calling the report a "political hit piece".

 In February 2010, Adams was one of just eight members of the New York Senate who voted not to expel Senator Hiram Monserrate from the legislature after he was convicted of assault for dragging his girlfriend down a hallway and slashing her face with a piece of glass.

-Adams was a vocal opponent of the NYPD's "stop and frisk" policy, which predominantly affected young black and Latino men, and which in 2000 the U.S. Commission on Civil Rights said constituted racial profiling.
+Adams was a vocal opponent of the NYPD's "stop and frisk" policy, which predominantly affected young black and Latino men, and which, in 2000, the U.S. Commission on Civil Rights said constituted racial profiling.
 In 2011, he supported calling for a federal investigation into stop-and-frisk practices.
 He championed a bill to stop the NYPD from gathering data about individuals who had been stopped but not charged.

 In 2012, Adams served as co-chair of New York's State Legislators Against Illegal Guns.
 Adams and five other state lawmakers wore hooded sweatshirts in the legislative chamber on March 12, 2012, in protest of the shooting of Trayvon Martin, a Florida teen who was killed by another civilian, George Zimmerman.

-Brooklyn Borough President (2013–2021)
+Brooklyn borough president (2013–2021)

 On November 5, 2013, Adams was elected Brooklyn Borough President with 90.8 percent of the vote, more than any other candidate for borough president in New York City that year.
 In 2017, he was elected with 83.0 percent of the vote.
 In both of his campaigns, he was unopposed in the Democratic primaries.

-Community boards

-Adams, in his role as Brooklyn Borough President, appointed the members of each of the 18 community boards in Brooklyn, half of which are nominated by local members of the New York City Council.
-Community board members represent their neighbors in matters dealing with land use and other specific neighborhood needs.

-In 2016, Adams launched a mobile app that could be used as a paperless alternative to applying for a position on one of Brooklyn's community boards.
-Applications increased by 10 percent.